tchajed/sys-verif-fa25/README.md

 Install the dependencies: `pnpm install`.

-Run a dev server to preview changes: `pnpm docs:dev`
+Run a dev server to preview changes: `pnpm docs:dev`.
+The dev server auto-updates and hot-reloads page content, but not structure.
+Restart it if you make structural changes that affect the sidebar (e.g., add new files), or start it with `pnpm docs:dev --debug` to do a more expensive reload on every change.

-Build static site: `pnpm docs:build`
+Build static site: `pnpm docs:build`.

+Auto-format code (with [prettier](https://prettier.io/)): `pnpm fmt`.

 ## Tech stack